platers/obsidian-linter/docs/rules.md

 ---

 ``````
-Example: Make sure that markdown links in headings are properly copied to the yaml as just the text
+Example: Make sure that markdown links in headings are properly copied to the YAML as just the text when `mode = 'First H1 or Filename if H1 Missing'`

 Before: